acrolinx/sidebar-sdk-java/README.md

    git push
    ```

-    If your build on Travis was successful, a new snapshot version will be automatically available via [Maven snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/com/acrolinx/client/sidebar-sdk/).
+    If your build on Travis was successful,
+    a new snapshot version will be automatically available via the [Maven snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/com/acrolinx/client/sidebar-sdk/).

-2. Once you tested your new features, remove the snapshot from the currentVersion property in the `gradle.properties` file.
+2. Once you tested your new features, remove the snapshot from the `currentVersion` property in the `gradle.properties` file.

 3. Commit and push your changes.
 If all goes right, the artifact is released to
    [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sidebar-sdk%22%20).
    Note that it might take quite a while until the new version shows up in
    [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sidebar-sdk%22%20).

-   If that build fails, you might have to sign-in into
+   If that build fails, you might have to sign in into
    [Nexus Repository Manager](https://oss.sonatype.org/#welcome),
    and drop falsely created repositories, before starting a new release build.